krush62/KPix/README.md

 height="60">](https://apps.obtainium.imranr.dev/redirect.html?r=https://github.com/krush62/kpix)

 ### Manual Installation
-*Android .apk version can be found at [latest releases](https://github.com/krush62/KPix/releases/latest).*
+*Android .apk version can be found in the release section or via [kpix.cloud](https://kpix.andikrusch.com/#downloads).*

 Download the Android apk file and install it manually (side-loading needs to be enabled).